Odetta and the Blues

 Odetta and the Blues is an album by folk singer Odetta, released in 1962.

+Odetta had broken ties with her first manager (and close friend) Dean Gitter, which led to Gitter suing her for unpaid revenues during her 1957 concert tour.
+During this period, Gitter had committed her to recording for the Riverside label.
+This one recording for Riverside was part of her settlement with Gitter.
+By this time, she had made the decision to leave Vanguard Records and move away from folk music for a period of time and start recording blues for RCA Records.
+Odetta had been coveting a movie role based on Bessie Smith's life and felt that releasing a blues album would be a good way to transition her public in accepting her as a blues singer.
+She recorded her Riverside album and her first album for RCA within 2 weeks of each other in April 1962.

 Recorded as the 1950s/1960s American folk music revival was getting underway, the album is notable for Odetta's use of a jazz band on the record.

 It has subsequently been re-released on CD in 1984 on Riverside/Original Blues Classics (OBCCD-509-2), Ace (509) (1993) and Legacy (354).

 Track listing

 All songs are traditional unless otherwise noted.